 With this in mind, we’ve outlined four ideas you can adopt to start building a more inclusive workplace at your own organization.

 4 Ways to Support Women at Work on International Women’s Day (and Beyond)

 1. Celebrate the women on your team

-Today is International Women’s Day, so there’s no better time to appreciate the women on your team for the work that they do.
+There’s no better time than International Women’s Day to appreciate the women on your team for the work that they do.
 It’s as simple as calling them out via team chat or email, sending a virtual cheers or kudos, or even acknowledging their hard work before a meeting.

 SHRM has found that workforce managers believe that employee recognition helps create a positive workforce culture and employee experience, with 68 percent believing that it helps improve retention rates.
 There’s great value in making your employees feel appreciated, so be sure to extend this habit beyond International Women’s Day as well.

 2. Encourage all team members to bring ideas and perspectives to the table

 Enable your employees to be vocal about their perspectives.
 When you’re in meetings or on calls, ask them for their opinion and input and encourage them to speak up.
 Far too often people (at times women in particular) will feel overshadowed in meetings, but they’re on your team for a reason and their voice matters.